 U.S. Bureau of Labor Statistics Occupational Outlook Handbook - An occupational handbook that chronicles careers from A-Z

 O*Net Online - A dictionary of over 20,000 occupational titles

 Fortune.com - A search engine for company research

 Money Magazine - An overview of top and emerging careers

-The USC Career Planning and Placement Center (CPPC) is central to the on-going preparation of Dornsife College students as they get set to enter the job market.
-The mission of the Career Planning & Placement Center is to provide exceptional career services to all members of the Trojan Family.
-For more information please visit: The USC Career Planning and Placement Center
+The USC Career Center is central to the on-going preparation of Dornsife College students as they get set to enter the job market.
+The mission of the Career Center is to provide exceptional career services to all members of the Trojan Family.
+For more information please visit: The USC Career Center

-42%: Rate at which college graduates with internship expereince are offered first-time job offers compared to 30% for graduates with no internship experience (NACE, 2010).
+42%: Rate at which college graduates with internship experience are offered first-time job offers compared to 30% for graduates with no internship experience (NACE, 2010).

 $41,600: Average salary for entry-level positions for college graduates with internship experience (NACE, 2010).

 $34,600: Average salary for entry-level positions for college graduates with no internship experience (NACE, 2010).

 $7,000: Difference in dollars for not having internship experience for first-year employment